Multi-Scale Adaptive Network for Single Image Denoising: Experiments

 \section{Experiments}

 In this section, we first introduce the experimental settings, and then show the quantitative and qualitative results on nine datasets.
-Finally, we perform analysis experiments including ablation studies and model complexity.
+Finally, we perform analysis experiments including ablation study and feature-based visualization.
 Due to space limitations, we present more experimental details and results in the supplementary material.